Guest Author Interview: Kevin Henry by Cassiel Knight

 If your novel Amber Gifts was made into a movie, who would play the roles of your hero and heroine?

 I’m a firm believer in what Hemingway once said about writing and Hollywood.
 At least the Internet attributes the quote to him.
 He said, “You drive up to the California border.
 The producers are on the other side.
 You throw them the manuscript and they throw you the check.
 Then you drive away fast.”
 I like the simplicity of that system.
 I’ve seen enough movies ‘based on’ a work by an author to know it may not have any resemblance to the original.

 I would honestly like to see two unknown actors in the role of Mitchell and Crystin.
 That way they are not carrying a lot of baggage from other impressions they’ve made on the viewing audience.
 I suspect they would cast someone young for both roles.
 I’m not a good judge on younger talent these days.
 I’m more of an Elizabeth Montgomery (Bewitched) and William Hopper (He played Paul Drake on Perry Mason) kind of guy.

 As you can see, stories related to time travel come very easily to me.

-Posted on February 5, 2013, in Cassiel Knight and tagged Amber Gifts, Champagne Book Group, Dean Koontz, Dresden, guest author, journey, Kevin Henry, Odd Thomas, the journey.
+Posted on February 5, 2013, in General and tagged Amber Gifts, Cassiel Knight, Champagne Book Group, Dean Koontz, Dresden, guest author, journey, Kevin Henry, Odd Thomas, the journey.
 Bookmark the permalink.
 1 Comment.